omidarmat/onLearn/react.md

 const [count, setCount] = useState(23);
 ```

 We can also create state by passing a callback function into the `useState` hook which makes it so that the initial value of the state would be computed.
 This second option is also called _Lazy Evaluation_.
-The callback is only called by the `useState` hook on the **initial render**.
+The callback is only called by the `useState` hook on the initial render.
 On subsequent renders, this callback function will simply be ignored.
 The callback function needs to fulfill 2 requirements:

 1. It should be a pure function
 2. It should require no arguments in order to work